rajanand02/rajanand02.github.io/_posts/2014-03-08-Watchout-for-meteor.md

 In the Meteor official <a href="http://docs.meteor.com/">documention</a> they have listed out the following <a href="http://docs.meteor.com/#sevenprinciples">7 principles</a>

 ##### 1.Data on the wire
-The only thing that traverse between the server and client after the initial page load in **data**..
+The only thing that traverse between the server and client after the initial page load is **data**..
 Meteor loads all the html,css and other static assets in the initial page load after that it sends only the data to the client and let the client decide how to render the data.

 ##### 2.One Language
 Meteor uses only JavaScript for both client and server side operations..This can be achieved in meteor because it is built on top of NodeJs and it uses MongoDB as default database...